-A few of your favorite Oscar-winning ladies have a new movie in the works, and it sounds epic.
+A few of your favourite Oscar-winning ladies have a new movie in the works, and it sounds epic.
 According to Deadline, the upcoming film 355 will bring together Jessica Chastain, Lupita Nyong'o, Marion Cotillard, Penelope Cruz, and Fan Bingbing for an international spy thriller that could rival a certain other numbered agent's previous films.

 The upcoming movie, which was written by Smash creator Theresa Rebeck (a woman who knows a thing or two about sexism in Hollywood, according to her powerful essay available via Entertainment Weekly) was actually the brainchild of Chastain.
 The Zero Dark Thirty actress brought the idea to Simon Kinberg, who will direct the upcoming feature.